-If it is deemed, after discussion with the Parents/Carers, that a child is competent tomanage their own health needs and medicines, the school will encourage them totake responsibility for managing their own medicines and procedures.
-This will be reflected within Individual Health Care Plans.
+If it is deemed, after discussion with the Parents/Carers, that a child is competent to manage their own health needs and medicines, the school will encourage them to take responsibility for managing their own medicines and procedures.
+This will be reflected within Individual Health Care Plans/Asthma Plan.

-Wherever possible, children should be allowed to carry their own medicines and relevant devices or should be able to access their medicines for self-medication quickly and easily; these will be stored in the locked cupboard in the staff kitchen to ensure that the safeguarding of other children is not compromised.
-The only exception to this is in the storage of Asthma inhalers which will be kept either in teacher's classroom store cupboards or in the individual child's desk depending on the age of the child.
-Specific documentation relating to Asthma can be found in Appendix 3 and is compiled for all known Asthma suffers.
-The school does also recognise that childrenwho can take their medicines themselves or manage procedures may require anappropriate level of supervision.
-If a child is not able to self-medicate then relevant staffshould help to administer medicines and manage procedures for them.
+Wherever possible, children should be allowed and encouraged to carry their own medicines and relevant devices or should be able to access their medicines for selfmedication quickly and easily; these will be stored in the locked cupboard in the staff kitchen to ensure that the safeguarding of other children is not compromised.

+The only exception to this is in the storage of Asthma inhalers, which will be kept either in teacher's classroom store cupboards clearly labelled (Key Stage 1) or in a central place clearly visible in the classroom near the teacher's desk in Key Stage 2.
+All staff and pupils will be made aware of their location in cases of emergency.
+Key Stage 2 children will be expected to take responsibility for their own inhaler at playtimes, lunchtimes, PE swimming and visits out of school.
+Specific documentation relating to Asthma Plans can be found in Appendix 3 and is compiled and reviewed at least annually for all known Asthma suffers.
+The school does also recognise that children who can take their medicines themselves or manage procedures may require an appropriate level of supervision.
+If a child is not able to self-medicate then relevant staff should help to administer medicines and manage procedures for them.
+Any use of inhalers should be logged on class or lunchtime record forms and a note sent out to parents.
+If of course symptoms do not improve contact with Parents/Carers and emergency services should be made.

-If a child refuses to take medicine or carry out a necessary procedure, staff should notforce them to do so but instead follow the procedure agreed in the Individual Health CarePlan.
-Parents/Carers should be informed, immediately, so that alternative optionscan be considered.
+If a child refuses to take medicine or carry out a necessary procedure, staff should not force them to do so but instead follow the procedure agreed in the Individual Health Care Plan.
+Parents/Carers should be informed, immediately, so that alternative options can be considered.